OliverSchlueter/JavaMM/README.md

 - Clone the repo
 - Build the jar with maven
 - Write some Java++ code
-- Save the file as .jpp
+- Save the file as *.jmm
 - Run the jar with needed options in console
 - (Hopefully) the program runs